The Bitcoin Standard Review (2022)

 - It explains the properties which make Bitcoin (BTC) so damn awesome and its possible role in the future (i.e. digital gold, but with a built-in settlement layer).
 These Bitcoin (BTC) related sections were fun and informative.

 - Saifedean Ammous is an academic, which shows itself in his writing.
 He could have easily cut 50 pages (or more) from this book with some moderate editing (especially in the middle of the book).

 - Saifedean Ammous has an obvious dislike for Keynes and Keynesian economics.
 The venom spills from the page, which really distracts from the argument he was attempting to make.
 It just wasn’t needed.

-- At one point, Saifedean Ammous rants about how art has been tainted by Keynesian policies, which encourage high time preference (i.e., short-terminism).
-It’s an absolutely absurd section and something that should have never made the final cut.
+- At one point, Saifedean Ammous rants about how art has been tainted by Keynesian policies, which encourage high time preference (i.e. short-terminism).
+I understand the point he’s getting at, but it’s not something that should have made the final cut.

 - Saifedean Ammous argues that Bitcoin (BTC) could be an international settlement currency in the future.
 It’s an interesting idea, but I would have liked to have seen a fleshed-out exploration of this possible future.